prism/PrismRefracted/README.md

 - [**Discord**][discord] - Please visit discord for help before opening issues.

+# Rough Roadmap

+A lot of this code is nearing a decade old.
+Some things really can be better:

+- Convert command handling to ACF
+- Replace all database crud with a Storage approach like we did in Prism for Sponge.
+Allow mongoDB.
+- Fix non-standard SQL issues, re-evaluate efficiency stuff.
+- Improve how hikari configs are used.
+- Properly checkstyle and fix formatting to my tastes
+- Bring back Prism WebUI
+- Consider moving ore alerts, etc to a separate plugin

 ## License

 Prism is licensed the under the Creative Commons